Why Do Cats Twitch in Their Sleep?

 • Certain cancers, especially those affecting the nervous system or muscles

-The treatment method used by your veterinarian will be determined by their diagnosis of the underlying cause of the trembling.
+The treatment method used by your vet will be determined by their diagnosis of the underlying cause of the trembling.
 These treatments can vary widely depending on the condition causing the trembling and may include surgery, medications, or other methods.
-If no cause is determined, medication may be prescribed to aid in a reduction of the trembling.
-Some of the common treatments used for muscle trembling include:

 Drugs in this category are designed to relax muscles, which may help reduce or eliminate the tremors.
 This treatment must be properly dosed for your pet’s size and physical condition to reduce the risk of side effects.